m-housh/swift-validation-builder/Sources/Validations/Documentation.docc/Articles/GettingStarted.md

 There is not a ton of difference, however let's imagine that we discovered that we need to do all the validations and accumulate the errors.
-I will not re-create the functions, however I will show how easy this can be implemented by using the ``Accumulating`` validator that is supplied with the library.
+I will not re-create the functions, however I will show how easy this can be implemented by using the ``Validator/accumulating(accumulating:)`` validator that is supplied with the library.

 ```swift